-- Wages owed by an employer to a surviving spouse, children, or parents before the appointment of the Estate Representative;7 - Unclaimed funds;8 - Income tax refunds (e.g., federal, state, city); - A death benefit from life insurance or annuities policies with no valid beneficiary designation; and - A death benefit from retirement accounts (e.g. IRAs or 401k accounts) with no valid beneficiary designation.
+- Unclaimed funds:8 - Income tax refunds (e.g., federal, state, city); - A death benefit from life insurance or annuities policies with no valid beneficiary designation; and - A death benefit from retirement accounts (e.g. IRAs or 401k accounts) with no valid beneficiary designation.

-If the Probate Property includes real property located outside the State of Ohio, then the Estate Representative9 will need to start a separate probate proceeding in the state where that real property is located and should consider obtaining legal advice to assist with that probate proceeding - generally referred to as an ancillary proceeding.
+If the Probate Property includes real property located outside the State of Ohio, then the Estate Representative9 must start a separate probate proceeding in the state where that real property is located and should consider obtaining legal advice to assist with that probate proceeding - generally referred to as an ancillary proceeding.
+Review the information sheet titled "Ancillary Administration."

 - Non-Probate Property.
 Non-Probate Property is property that, by its nature, determines who should receive the Non-Probate Property upon death.
-Often the Decedent will created Non-Probate Property as part of an estate plan (e.g., to avoid probate).
+Often, before death, the Decedent will created Non-Probate Property as part of an estate plan to avoid probate.
 Title to Non-Probate Property passes directly to named survivors upon the Decedent's death.
 The Decedent's Will does not apply to the disposition of Non-probate Property and Non-Probate Property is NOT subject to the probate court.
-Moreover, with few exceptions, the Decedent's creditors have no claim against Non-Probate Property.10 Examples of Non-Probate Property are: - Real Estate that is owned jointly with survivorship rights,11 or transfer on death by reason of a valid and recorded Transfer on Death Designation Affidavit;12 - Life insurance and annuity policies with a valid beneficiary designation; - Retirement accounts, such as IRAs or 401k accounts, with a valid beneficiary designation; - Financial Accounts, such as bank accounts or brokerage accounts that are (i) owned jointly, but with a right of joint and survivorship (WROS accounts) or (ii) payable on death accounts;
+Moreover, with few exceptions, the Decedent's creditors have no claim against Non-Probate Property.10 Examples of Non-Probate Property are: - Real Estate that is owned jointly with survivorship rights,11 or transfer on death by reason of a valid and recorded Transfer on Death Designation Affidavit;12 - Life insurance and annuity policies with a valid beneficiary designation; - Retirement accounts, such as IRAs or 401k accounts, with a valid beneficiary designation; - Financial Accounts, such as bank accounts or brokerage accounts that are (i) owned jointly, but with a right of joint and survivorship (WROS accounts) or (ii) payable on death accounts; - Property held in a valid Trust that the Decedent established and funded while living;